MBcode/ec/test/ingestTesting.md

 Then can know missing test datasets URNs right away, and the next query should try to find everything we need for search and see if it is still available, (&can time it while we do this).

+ We have a few  test jsonld instances in [GeoCODES-Metadata](https://github.com/earthcube/GeoCODES-Metadatatree/main/metadata) that probably need their dataset_tests.csv to have finer grain expectations of the results of the tests; also to have the ability to have more than one test run; download, json conformance, and then to have some things that just go to a repo-dashboard of warnings, like schema conformance.
+As long as it also tests well to turining into triples, and getting asserted in the triplestore, we should still do a text-bases search on it's strings.
+But even beyond conformance, the metadata has a way to go, to have better machine actionablitity.

+As mentioned above the order of the tests should start with end-to-end, so we can find the URNs that didn't make it to compare with the gold-stadard sparql-search-df,  from that we can see where it got lost in the ld-cache (minio right ow).

 Other than the search sparql_query.txt we can run some validation queries, as well, eg. from: https://github.com/gleanerio/notebooks/blob/master/notebooks/validation/shacl_assay.ipynb